ibm-cloud-docs/billing-usage/cc-working-with.md

 # Working with {{site.data.keyword.Bluemix_notm}}'s carbon calculator
 {: #what-is-cloud-calc}

-Output that is provided by the carbon calculator is provided “as-is” for informational purposes only, and is based on cloud services information that are provisioned by client in client’s {{site.data.keyword.cloud_notm}} account.
+Output that is provided by the carbon calculator is provided “as-is” for informational purposes only, and is based on cloud services information that is provisioned by client in client’s {{site.data.keyword.cloud_notm}} account.
 Output is provided in a format according to GHG protocol standards.
 The data sources and tools that are used to calculate client's emissions are subject to change by IBM without notice.
 The client is responsible for confirming the accuracy of any calculator output for purposes of client’s compliance with any applicable regulatory obligations or for any other purpose.
 {: important}

 {{site.data.keyword.cloud_notm}}'s carbon calculator displays the carbon emissions for an account by monitoring your electricity consumption for services, resources, and the location and efficiency of your data centers.
 Tracking your carbon emissions is important so that you can know how much carbon emissions your account is associated with, and it helps you manage and mitigate your carbon footprint over time.

+If service data is not displaying, it may be because emissions data is currently tracked for a subset of services, data for newly added services and current quarter results are not yet available because it can take roughly two months to populate, or some service instances might be running on [zero-emissions data centers](#zero-emission-data-centers).
+{: note}

 Emissions data is currently tracked for a subset of services, but more services are under consideration to be added.
 Emission data is currently available for the following services: